www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/gist/pgp.md

 Consider commands output and verify upload.
 The public URL for the uploaded key can be used for public key distribution.

+## Sign files.

+Files can be signed with the default key via `gpg -ab --sign [file to sign]`.
+Keyring managers may ask for passwords during this process.

 ## Git Integration

 ## Helpful Detailed Guides